Confessions of a Convert

 This week on HowlRound, ten rising leaders from TCG's SPARK Leadership Program examine leadership, vision, diversity, inclusion, and equity, as well exciting trends and trend makers in our field.
 Find the full series here.

-A few years ago I was sitting at a conference in Chicago listening to a recently arrived (and subsequently too quickly departed), Polly Carl.
+A few years ago I was sitting at a conference in Chicago listening to a recently arrived (and subsequently too quickly departed), P Carl.
 Man, that person was nuts!
-She was going on and on about:
+He was going on and on about:

 Why does there have to be a single leader at the top?
 Why is the leadership model in a collaborative art so top down from the rehearsal room to the boardroom and most specifically in the artistic offices?
 What if we thought about leadership horizontally rather than vertically?

 I remember thinking:

 That just can’t work!
 There has to be a leader.
 Otherwise nothing gets done and everything turns to mush.

 See, I fell in love with theatre in the 1980s, the age of the auteur director: Peter Sellers, Robert Woodruff, Lee Breuer, Joanne Akalitis.
 As a grad student I was schooled by Des McAnuff, then Artistic Director of the La Jolla Playhouse, who led with explosive vision, rock star charisma, and intense powers of persuasion.
 That’s how shit got done, as far as I was concerned—through fierce and singular leadership.

 I remember sitting in a tech at another large regional theatre a few years after grad school watching the artistic director hit the climactic moment of the show, call hold, hop up onstage and shout out into the house “OK, so what should we do here?”
 I was horrified!
 I called a friend from school: “this guy doesn’t know what he’s doing!
 How is he in charge?!”